 Empathy is a very interesting skill.
 Many students who are natural empaths rank low on "empathy".
 They are shocked and dismayed when they see a score that is opposite from their core being.
-It is often the case that their ability to "feel other people" has generally been painful for them or drains them of the energy they need to take care of themselves.
+It's possible their ability to "feel other people" has generally been painful for them or drains them of the energy they need to take care of themselves.